 The Doctor of Veterinary Medicine degree will be delivered over six pre-clinical semesters on University of Arizona campuses, followed by three clinical semesters within a hybrid-distributive network of clinical training sites.
 Semesters one through five will be an organ-system and competency-driven format addressing multiple species.
 Additionally, students will learn relevant professional skills related to business, finance, critical thinking, One Health, clinical skills and strategies for personal wellness as a student and a professional.

-Clinical training will be focused during semesters seven through nine and divided into 13 four-week blocks.
-Seven of these four-week blocks will be considered “core” rotations required by every student to complete.
-The remainder of the clinical year (20 weeks) are student-selected electives focused on an area of career interest.
+Clinical training will be during semesters seven through nine and divided into 13 four-week blocks.
+Four of these four-week blocks will be considered “core” rotations required by every student to complete.
+The remainder of the clinical year are student-selected electives.
 Students can use these electives to explore veterinary career paths or further their proficiency in species or disciplinary areas of professional interest.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.